 A 24-hour notice will be required to cancel a session.
 If notice is not given, a 1-hour “no show” charge fee ($15) will apply.
 Your scanning session begins at your reserved time and fees will be charged accordingly.

-It is extremely important to show up on time and be prepared for your session.
-You must be present with the technician for the entire session.
-“Prepared” means your film is delivered on a film core, not a reel, heads out, with 6 feet of clear leader head and tails required.
+It is extremely important to have your film prepared for your session.
+“Prepared” means your film is delivered on a 75mm (3”) film core, not a reel, heads out, with 10 feet of leader head and tails required.
 The Cintel film scanner will handle 16mm, Super 16, and 35mm film: Positive, Negative, Interpositive, and Internegative.
 Scanning negatives produces the best results.

 Any spliced film or film prints will be inspected.
 If your scan cannot be completed within your reservation time period, you will have to reschedule to continue the process.

-The following films will not be accepted for film scanning:
+The following films will not be accepted for film scanning without prior inspection:

 - Double spliced film